 In April 2016, the Group entered into a development and purchase collaborative arrangement with a U.S. biotechnology company ("Biotech Customer") to design, develop, test-run and manufacture an organ transport e-helicopter system, which includes an operational interface with air traffic control, associated customized passenger-grade AAVs and recharging infrastructure.
-The Biotech Customer is responsible for obtaining the approvals of the Federal Aviation Administration ("FAA") and the Food and Drug Administration ("FDA") relating to the import and operations of the AAV products.
-Upon the Group's achievement of agreed-upon milestones in the agreement, Biotech Customer will make investments of US\$14,000 and payments totaling US\$36,000.
-As of December 31, 2018, none of the milestones have been achieved.
-The agreement may be terminated at Biotech Customer's discretion upon written notice.
+The Biotech Customer is responsible for obtaining the

-EHANG HOLDINGS LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"),
+EHANG HOLDINGS LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS manufacing thousands of Paramishi ("PMP") and U.S. dallars ("US\$")